pacha/vem-doc/content/docs/users-guide/selecting.rst

 Characterwise selection
 """""""""""""""""""""""

-This is the most common type of selection among different editors.
+This is the most common type of selection among other editors.
 It consists in a selection that goes between two arbitrary characters in the text:

 .. parsed-literal::